jolares/codeschool-angular/README.md

-# Angular 2 Watch Us Build Racing App
+# [DEPRECATED] Angular 2 Watch Us Build Racing App

 ## About this App